LLNL/RAJA/docs/sphinx/user_guide/feature/scan.rst

  * ``RAJA::inclusive_scan_inplace< exec_policy >(in, in + N)``
  * ``RAJA::inclusive_scan_inplace< exec_policy >(in, in + N, <operator>)``

-An in-place scan generates the same output sequence as the ones above; however, they do not take separate input and output arrays.
-They generate the result of the scan operation *in-place* in the input array.
+An in-place scan generates the same output sequence as a non-inplace scan.
+However, an in-place scan does not take separate input and output arrays and the result of the scan operation will appear *in-place* in the input array.

 ---------------------
 RAJA Exclusive Scans